Who is the Lord-Lieutenant of County Londonderry?

 RFCA NI has close links with the 8 Lord-Lieutenants in Northern Ireland and one of their members serves as President, currently Viscount Brookeborough, Lord-Lieutenant of County Fermanagh, and the other 7 act as Vice-Presidents.

 RFCA NI is required to draw its governing membership from local individuals who are qualified to act e.g., serving and retired Officers from the 3 Services (Army, Navy and Air Force), Councillors, local employees and employers, members of the Education Authority, civilians with an interest in the Reserves and Cadets etc. The common denominator is that they are all stakeholders within the reserve, cadet and veterans communities.
 In other words RFCA NI is an independent organisation rooted in the community charged with providing support to NI’s Reserves, Cadets and veterans as well as advising to the Defence Council and the MOD in relation to Defence interfaces in Northern Ireland.
-There are some 1700 Reservists and 3500 Cadets in NI.
-The RFCA also oversees the application of the Armed Forces covenant in NI and, in particular, co-ordinates support to Reservists.
+There are some 2000 Reservists and 3500 Cadets in NI.

 RFCA NI is hugely effective in its role.
-For example, with a population of 3% of the UK whole, NI provides 5.5% of the national reserve and, at times, has provided over 20% of the UK’s reserve that has been deployed at any one time.
+For example, with a population of 3% of the UK whole, NI provides 5.7% of the national reserve and, on occasion, has provided over 20% of the UK’s deployed reserve at any one time.
 These figures are remarkable.

 The Lord-Lieutenants, as His Majesty the King’s representatives in their Counties and County Boroughs, act as a link between the Monarch, the Services and their local communities and the RFCA NI is a crucial facilitator to the Lord-Lieutenants in that role.